Locherdev/demon-blasphemer-gbstudio-/README.md

 | Suffix      | Determines the spell's lasting effect on the battle and can influence the effected |

 The player is urged to find ways to populate the initial small repertoire of demonic letters.

-# The Interactive Map System

-The map system is a highly potent system that relies on the player uncovering the playable environment and slowly filling the blanks of the initially black map.
-The map screen can be traversed as to gain valuable information on specific map screens.